-Here are an assortment of slides from some talks I’ve given:
+Here is an assortment of slides from some talks I’ve given:

 - Formalizing the solution to the cap set problem